PJM Glossary

 North American Electric Reliability Corporation

-The North American Electric Reliability Corporation (NERC) operates as an electric reliability organization to improve the reliability and security of the bulk power system in North America.
-To achieve that, NERC develops and enforces reliability standards; monitors the bulk power system; assesses future adequacy; audits owners, operators, and users for preparedness; and educates and trains industry personnel.
-As the Electric Reliability Organization, NERC is subject to audit by the U.S. Federal Energy Regulatory Commission and governmental authorities in Canada.
+NERC operates as an electric reliability organization to improve the reliability and security of the bulk power system in North America.
+To achieve that, NERC develops and enforces reliability standards; monitors the bulk power system; assesses future adequacy; audits owners, operators and users for preparedness; and educates and trains industry personnel.
+As an Electric Reliability Organization, NERC is subject to audit by the U.S. Federal Energy Regulatory Commission and governmental authorities in Canada.

 O